josephtkim/LoRA-fine-tune-RoBERTa/README.md

 ### Introduction
 This notebook goes over how to add LoRA layers into the RoBERTa base model and then fine-tune it on the Yelp Reviews polarity dataset.

-LoRA (Low-Rank Adaption) is a PEFT (Parameter Efficient Fine Tuning) technique to fine-tune models while reducing the required amount of resources such as memory.
+LoRA (Low-Rank Adaption) is a PEFT (Parameter Efficient Fine Tuning) technique to fine-tune models while reducing the required resources such as memory.

 LoRA Paper: https://arxiv.org/abs/2106.09685
 RoBERTa base model: https://huggingface.co/FacebookAI/roberta-base